coryarcangel/coryarcangel.com/_things-i-made/2015-056-this-is-all-so-crazy-everybody-seems-so-famous-catalog.md

 type: '2'
 long_id: 2015-056 This is all so crazy, everybody seems so famous (catalog)
 url: 2015-056-this-is-all-so-crazy-everybody-seems-so-famous-catalog
+title: 'This is all so crazy, everybody seems so famous '
 year: '2015'
 medium: Exhibition Catalog
 commission: